 – should be distributed to other relevant people such as Technical Delegate(s) and other Delegates, LOC, Teams (so athletes) and Media within the official results.

 It is no coincidence that the JSS is a mandatory attachment also for the certification of time in racewalking world records.
 The last aspect to note is that the JSS is a sign of transparency in the work of the jury.
-For this reason, the spread of this document in “anomalous” formats (for example with the names of judges hidden, as is done in Italy) or the use of the conditional “should be distributed” (instead of the more correct “must be distributed”), are in fact big contradictions.
+For this reason, the spread of this document in “anomalous” formats (for example with the names of judges hidden, as is done in Italy) or the use of the conditional “should be distributed” (instead of the more correct “shall be distributed”), are in fact big contradictions.

 The careful reading of the JSS of a competition allows to have a complete picture of what happened, or what the judges saw.
 However, many (insiders and not) do not even know what it is and do not know how to interpret it going beyond the simple reading of the sums or the statistics of cautions and red cards.